besttoolsforever/CipherSmith/README.md

 This powerful library goes way beyond simple character counting to give you a realistic estimate of your password's strength.
 It's the reason our feedback is so smart!

 A huge thank you to these developers for sharing their work with the world! ❤️

+#### 🃏 Philosophical Notes on Passwords
+“You do not choose the password—the password chooses you.” – **An allusion to Plato's Myth of Reminiscence.**

+“True security does not exist because all knowledge is, by nature, incomplete.” – **Inspired by Karl Popper's ideas on the fallibility of knowledge.**

+“True security lies not in the complexity of the key, but in the uncertainty of its location.” – **A thought derived from Heisenberg's Uncertainty Principle.**

+“And if you gaze for long into the generated passwords, they will certainly gaze back into you.” – **Inspired by Friedrich Nietzsche.**